 - Not too ‘wordy’

-- Is easier to see the whole picture in a simplified format
+- It is easier to see the whole picture in a simplified format

 - Its not a large written technical Report